DouniaBK/Quiz-me-Sailor/README.md

 # Bugs

-The score was incremented upon clicking on the correct answer several times this was solved by……

-The previous button allowed cheating by answering the incorrect answer for instance then clicking next and immediately after clicking previous to answer the previous question correctly and increment the score as the correct answer was not saved this was solved by: ……
+* The score was incremented upon clicking on the correct answer several times.
+This was solved by saving the users answers and not allowing the user to answer more than once.
+This furthermore solve an additional issue, whereby the previous button allowed cheating by answering the incorrect answer for instance then clicking next and immediately after clicking previous to answer the previous question.

-The submit button ended the quiz but the answer choices for the first question were still displayed this was solved by……..
+* The submit button ended the quiz, but the answer choices for the first question were still displayed this was solved by hiding the unneccessary elements including the questions.

-The username field didn't save the 's name to display it at the end of the quiz and in the messages this was solved by.......
+* The username field didn't save the users's name to display it at the end of the quiz and in the messages.
+This was solved by handing the username to the quiz page via an URL parameter.

-The theme of the previous version of the quiz was English grammar with true or false option answers.
+* The theme of the previous version of the quiz was English grammar with true or false option answers.
 However, that was boring and uninspiring therefore, it was solved by changing the theme to sailing which is a fascination of mine with more challenging features.

 # Deployment